Publish and download pipeline Artifacts

 When no artifact name is specified:

-Files from multiple artifacts can be downloaded, and the task does not fail if no files are downloaded.
+Multiple artifacts can be downloaded and the task does not fail if no files are found.

 File matching patterns should assume the first segment of the pattern is (or matches) an artifact name.
 For example,